 For anyone thinking that Gill disrupted Grant's marriage, think again.
 She told AARP that her first marriage "had been rocky from the get-go.
 I'd been holding steady for 15 years in something that was not easy to hold steady."

-After meeting Gill and performing a few times together around Christmas of 1993, the singer and songwriter was immediately drawn to the country music singer.
-The chemistry was undeniable and made everything worth the wait.
+After meeting Gill and performing a few times together around Christmas of 1993, Grant was immediately drawn to the country music singer.
+Their chemistry was undeniable and made everything worth the wait.
 Watch their duet below.

 The couple waited to be together until Grant's divorce was finalized and married in March of 2000.
 The real struggle at the time was blending their two families.
 Grant had three children from her marriage with Chapman, and they were working to create a new normal at the peak of their careers.
 All eyes were on the family and the children, ages 12, 10, and 7 at the time, did not immediately enjoy their new family.